 The answer to a flea-free pet is simple - prevention all year round.
 Remember that fleas breed at a phenomenal rate - 10 adult fleas can multiply to more than 250,000 fleas in only 30 days!

 How do I treat my pet?

 When treating your pet for fleas, ensure that you speak to your local Greencross Vets pet care team about the best products to suit your pet’s needs.
-This may include a flea comb, medicated shampoo and definitely preventative products including top-spot treatments and tablets.
+This may include a flea comb, medicated shampoo and definitely preventative products such as a top-spot, collar, tablets or chew.
 Treating all pets in the household and their environment is vital to reduce the chances of flea eggs and pupae in and around your home.
 This may necessitate hiring a professional pesticide company to support the eradication of the flea problem, regular vacuuming of your floors and washing pets bedding & blankets and spraying your garden with appropriate insecticides.